keyfour/yaget/README.md

 # Yaget (Yet-another-GenAI-tool)

 Yaget is a Python-based tool designed to enhance your codebase by scanning for `TODO` comments, capturing relevant context, and generating code suggestions using the LangChain library integrated with OpenAI’s powerful language models.
 This tool simplifies managing `TODO` items and provides valuable suggestions for code improvements.

+**🚧 Disclaimer:** Yaget is a **personal project** currently in an **early prototype** stage.
+It is developed for learning, experimentation, and personal use.
+As such, features may be incomplete, and functionality might be limited or subject to change.
+Please use it with this understanding.
+Feedback and suggestions are welcome as the project continues to evolve.

 ## Features

+...
 - **Project File Scanning**: Traverse through your project directory to locate files containing `TODO` comments.
 - **Context Capture**: Dynamically capture the context around `TODO` comments until an `ENDTODO` marker is reached.
 - **Prompt Generation**: Utilize LangChain to create detailed prompts based on the captured context.